 1. Make a commitment to learning

 Identify skills you would like to learn or identify skills that you need to develop or hone.
-Decide if the best place to acquire these There are so many resources online that you can tap into, some of my favourites for online course are Future Learn, Udemy and Lynda.
+Decide if the best place to acquire these is by going down a formal educational route, like going back to college or university or perhaps to get an MBA.

 Don’t be a know it all.
 You don’t need to know what everyone is talking about to be considered smart or good at your job.
-I must prefer colleagues who out rightly say they don’t know what something something is or ask how to do something.
-It allows you to give the right level of information and ensure everyone is on the same page.
-Ask questions when appropriate and ask for further resources so that you can do your own reading if you need to skill up in your own time.
+I totally respect colleagues who out rightly say they don’t know what something something is or ask how to do something.
+It allows you to get the right level of information and ensure everyone is on the same page.
+Ask questions when appropriate and for further resources so that you can do your own reading if you need to skill up in your own time.

-Be a sponge, take in as much as possible – not just from text books but watching how senior colleagues interact, how they position themselves in meetings and emails, how they handle difficult conversations, how they dress, take it all in.
+Be a sponge, take in as much as possible – not just from text books but watching how senior colleagues interact, how they position themselves in meetings and respond to emails, how they handle difficult conversations, how they dress, take it all in.
 These are ‘soft skills’ that take time to refine if you’re just starting out and come with experience.
-They separate the more seasoned pros from the newbies.
+They separate the more seasoned pros from the newbies in the work environment.
 Observe and you’ll in time learn how to emulate the successful people in your organisation and develop skills that will help you for the rest of your career.

-Volunteering to get involved in projects, or with other departments is an opportunity to highlight your value and commitment to your organisation.
+Volunteering to get involved in projects, or work with other departments is an opportunity to highlight your value and commitment to your organisation.
 It also guarantees that you’ll learn from more experienced colleagues.

 2. Work smarter, not harder

 We’ve all seen the person in the office, who is usually in first and is last to leave – you may even have been that person – this may be perceived as working hard, but are you being efficient?
 Are you getting what you need to get done in the best way possible?
-Could you be freeing up more time to complete even better projects?
+Could you be freeing up more time to complete even better, more rewarding projects?